Harry Dansey: Early life

-Harry Dansey was born in Greenlane, Auckland, New Zealand, to Harry Delamere Dansey, a civil engineer, and his wife Winifred Patience Dansey (née Barter).
+Harry Dansey was born in Greenlane, Auckland, New Zealand, to Harry Delamere Dansey, a civil engineer, and his wife, Winifred Patience Dansey (née Barter).
 He was of Ngāti Rauhoto of Ngāti Tūwharetoa and Tuhourangi of Te Arawa, with connections to Ngāti Raukawa.

 Dansey began his education at Remuera Primary School in the Auckland suburb of Remuera.
-His family moved to Rotorua in 1930, where he completed the rest of his primary education, and then high school from 1934 to 1939.
+His family moved to Rotorua in 1930, where he completed the rest of his primary education and then high school from 1934 to 1939.
 He had a knack for English, and his father instilled in him a love for Māori culture, somewhat influencing his career.

-He married Te Rina Makarita (Lena Margret) Hikaka on 19 May 1943 at Oeo, near the town of Manaia, Taranaki.
+He married Te Rina Makarita (Lena Margret) Hikaka on 19 May 1943, at Oeo, near the town of Manaia, Taranaki.

 He was a member of the 28th (Māori) Battalion during World War II in North Africa and Italy.
-Dansey often scouted ahead to gather intelligence information to aid the advancement of the Battalion.
+Dansey often scouted ahead to gather intelligence information to aid the advancement of the battalion.
 This required him to sketch landscapes and buildings, which he enjoyed.
-While in Italy, Dansey was assistant to Corporal Arapeta Awatere.
-He was discharged from the Army in 1946, reaching the rank of Sergeant.
+He was discharged from the Army in 1946, reaching the rank of sergeant.

 Journalism career

-Dansey first started his journalism career when he completed an apprenticeship with the Hawera Star, before moving on to become editor and part-owner of the Rangitikei News.
-His family then moved to New Plymouth where he took up a position with the Taranaki Daily News in 1952.
-From 1956 to 1961 he was their cartoonist and leader writer, one of the few Māori to be an editorial cartoonist.
-At the Taranaki Daily News he drew a comic strip with two characters, Tom Tiki (a Māori leprechaun) and his cat Puss.
-His humour was gentle, he used Māori culture to satirise Pākehā, and he acknowledge Māori and European cultural influences in New Zealand while having a deep knowledge of Māori culture.
+Dansey first started his journalism career when he completed an apprenticeship with the Hawera Star before moving on to become editor and part-owner of the Rangitikei News.
+His family then moved to New Plymouth, where he took up a position with the Taranaki Daily News in 1952.
+From 1956 to 1961, he was their cartoonist and leader writer, one of the few Māori to be an editorial cartoonist.
+At the Taranaki Daily News, he drew a comic strip with two characters, Tom Tiki (a Māori leprechaun) and his cat Puss.
+His humour was gentle, he used Māori culture to satirise Pākehā, and he acknowledged Māori and European cultural influences in New Zealand while having a deep knowledge of Māori culture.

-He also enjoyed the freedom of freelance journalism and social commentary, contributing to the Māori-aimed magazine Te Ao Hou / The New World, and commenting on Māori issues on radio.
-This led to him and his family moving to Auckland where he earned the position as a writer on Māori and Pacific Island affairs at the Auckland Star.
+He also enjoyed the freedom of freelance journalism and social commentary, contributing to the Māori-aimed magazine Te Ao Hou / The New World, and commenting on Māori issues on the radio.
+This led to him and his family moving to Auckland, where he earned the position of writer on Māori and Pacific Island affairs at the Auckland Star.

+In 1969 Dansey participated in the Cook Bicentenary Expedition to Rarotonga, Tonga and the Cook Islands acting as the New Zealand Press Association correspondent for the expedition.

-Dansey wrote a full-length play in 1971, Te Raukura: the feathers of the albatross, which first played in 1972 at the Auckland Festival.
+Dansey wrote a full-length play in 1971, Te Raukura: The Feathers of the Albatross, which was first performed in 1972 at the Auckland Festival.

-In the 1974 New Year Honours, Dansey was appointed a Member of the Order of the British Empire, for services to journalism and the community.
+In the 1974 New Year Honours, Dansey was appointed a Member of the Order of the British Empire for services to journalism and the community.